How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 - Participate in accessibility testing and user research

 Champion programs create a network of accessibility advocates who can drive cultural change and ensure accessibility remains a priority even as projects and priorities shift.
+Companies like Microsoft, Google, and IBM have successful accessibility champion programs that have significantly improved their accessibility maturity.

 Building an accessibility culture requires sustained effort and commitment from leadership.
 When accessibility is valued at all levels of the organization and integrated into processes and culture, it becomes a natural part of how work gets done rather than an additional burden.
 This cultural shift leads to better outcomes, reduced rework, and digital experiences that truly work for everyone.